Hangar-31/atlantamusicians.com/src/pages/scholarship.md

     content_alt_text: placeholder
   - type: section_content_title_1
     title: John H. Head Scholarship
+  - type: section_content_text
+    text: The Atlanta Federation of Musicians has developed a scholarship program to encourage and support future professional instrumentalists.
+Auditions are open to any instrumentalist in Georgia who is a graduating high school senior planning to pursue a career in music, and who has been accepted to a college or university music program.
-  - type: section_banner_small
+  - type: section_banner
-    background_color_toggle: false
     title: 2021 Applications Now Available
+    content_image: /assets/atlanta-musicians-placeholder-square.png
+    content_alt_text: Application
-    text: It’s time for the 22nd annual John H. Head Scholarship Auditions.
+    content_text: It’s time for the 22nd annual John H. Head Scholarship Auditions.
       Click the link to download our 2021 applications to be returned to our office by the deadline of Tuesday, May 25, 2021.
 Please email all materials to Brian Desarro at office@atlantamusicians.com.
-    image: /assets/atlanta-musicians-placeholder-square.png
-    alt_text: Application
     link_text: APPLICATION
-  - type: section_content_text
-    text: The Atlanta Federation of Musicians has developed a scholarship program to encourage and support future professional instrumentalists.
-Auditions are open to any instrumentalist in Georgia who is a graduating high school senior planning to pursue a career in music, and who has been accepted to a college or university music program.
+    file_url: /assets/2021-scholarship-application.pdf
   - type: section_banner_small
     background_color_toggle: true
     title: Gift Your Support Today